Featured Resource:

 It’s the middle of summer vacation and you’re watching Neil Armstrong take one small step for a man and one giant leap for mankind.
 It’s July 20, 1969 and most everyone in America has stopped what they’re doing to watch the event that John F. Kennedy promised would happen just a few years earlier.

-Planning for retirement is never a “set it and forget it” activity: There are unexpected disasters, market drops, and changing laws that invariably cause retirees to reevaluate their plans of action.
+Planning for retirement is never a “set it and forget it” activity.
+There are unexpected disasters, market drops, and changing laws that invariably cause retirees to reevaluate their plans of action.
 There’s no way to predict everything that will cause market downturns, but you can prepare yourself by having a solid financial plan in place.

 A great financial plan is one that aligns your priorities with your money.
 But what happens when your priorities change?
 While every life transition poses its own unique set of challenges, a few guidelines can be applied to successfully navigate a course change life throws your way.